plausible/docs/docs/events-api.md

 <hr / >

-**X-Forwarded-For** <Required />
+**X-Forwarded-For** <Optional />

-Used to get the IP address of the client.
+Used to explicitly set the IP address of the client.
+If not set, the remote IP of the sender will automatically be used.
+Depending on your use-case:
+1. If sending the event from your visitors' device, this header does not need to be set
+2. If sending the event from a backend server or proxy, make sure to override this header with the correct IP address of the client.

+The raw value of the IP address is not stored in our database.
 The IP address is used to calculate the *user_id* which identifies a [unique visitor](https://plausible.io/data-policy#how-we-count-unique-users-without-cookies) in Plausible.
-The raw value is anonymized and not stored.
+It is also used to fill the Location report with country, region and city data of the visitor.

 If the header contains a comma-separated list (as it should if the request is sent through a chain of proxies), then the first valid IP address from the list is used.

-More information can be found on [MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For).
+Both IPv4 and IPv6 addresses are supported.
+More information about the header format can be found on [MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For).

 <hr / >